 - The participant appropriately declares his/her intention to be considered for the 3+4 program at a home undergraduate institution as prescribed.
-A concurrent application must also be submitted directly to the CWRU School of Dental Medicine (NOT through AADSAS).
 Students who transfer from community college or another undergraduate institution are excluded.

 - The participant must complete 90 semester course hours as dictated by the home undergraduate institution, maintaining a minimum GPA of 3.50 in overall and science-rigorous coursework (according to AADSAS rules).
 The participant should investigate the requirements for earning a bachelor's degree upon successful completion of the first year of dental school (degree in abstentia) as offered by the undergraduate institution.

 - The participant must maintain an AADSAS-calculated minimum GPA of 3.50 in overall and science coursework.
 A student may not earn a C in his/her undergraduate transcript.
 All prerequisites must be taken by the completion of the third year of undergraduate study.